-The Christmas Cactus does not like heat, however it thrives in a humid atmosphere.
-It should not be placed in a spot where the temperature constantly changes, such as by doors that open and close, air vents, or heaters.
+Unlike other cactus, do not let Christmas Cactus dry out between waterings.
+This is even more important when buds set and bloom.
+The Christmas Cactus does not like heat, but it thrives in a humid atmosphere.
+It should not be placed in a spot where the temperature constantly changes, such as by air vents, heaters, or doors that open and close.
 If you must fertilize, then it is best to do so when the cactus is not blooming.
 The ideal time to fertilize is between the months of April and September.

 Cuttings vary in size between different plant families.
 These rooted starter plants will arrive ready to be transplanted in to your final container.
 If they are to be used in a landscape application, you will need to establish them in a 4 inch pot or an 1801 before planting outside.

 |4" crop time||6 Months|